Family Attorneys in Phoenix Arizona

 What factors should you keep in mind when seeking family attorneys Phoenix AZ residents trust?

-When searching for Phoenix family attorneys, you always want to ensure that your family attorney keeps you informed throughout the entire process, and that is what we focus on at Hildebrand Law.
+When searching for Phoenix family attorneys, you always want to ensure that your family attorney keeps you informed throughout the entire divorce process, and that is what we focus on at Hildebrand Law.

 Divorce process length

 In the state of Arizona, there is a 60 day waiting period that is mandatory.
 This starts from the time the other party serves the petition until the divorce is finalized.
 At the end of 60 days, the divorce is not automatically finalized (meaning it could take longer if your case is complex or communication is not smooth between parties).
 The minimum amount of time a divorce can take is 60 days due to this waiting period.
 The average divorce process takes between 6-12 months, which is why it is incredibly crucial to have family attorneys Phoenix AZ communities feel safe and secure with on their side.

 Every state had their own, officially adopted child support guidelines.
 In order to qualify for and receive federal funding, every state has their own standard system to determine child support.
 The established method each state uses in the calculation of child support is created to ensure both predictable and consistent measures across the board.
 In the state of Arizona, some factors that are used for consideration are health insurance costs, daycare, the time the children spend with each parent, and each parent’s income.
 It is necessary to find family attorneys in Phoenix AZ that are familiar with the child support laws.
 Our family attorneys at Hildebrand Law stay up to date with research and always make sure we have the most recent information in our loop.

 The type of family attorneys Phoenix AZ families should look for have you and your spouse in mind.
 In many cases, the spouse seeking the spousal support is the party who is not in the position to uphold the standard of living from the marriage once the divorce or separation is final.
 Some factors to consider when determining spousal support awards are as follows: